mesksr/resume-matcher/Report.md

 - The division of section can be improved by using the currently sorted sections, that is, we can use them for classifying the lines.

-- Instead of considering each word individually, we can take phrases together.
-Like 'software developer' should be treated as a single entity instead of two.

 - We give a higher value to words 'python', 'java', etc. over words like 'knowledge', 'experience', etc. in keywords of job description.
 This can be done by extracting the tags from the stackoverflow data.